-Whether you’re hiring an employee directly or getting ready to bring on a temporary or contract employee for a time limited work assignment, there is some important homework you need to do even start the recruit.
-And yes, your pre hire planning will take you a long way to hiring success!
+Whether you’ve decided to hire a new employee directly or use the services of a staffing agency to bring on a temporary employee for a time limited work assignment, you’ve got some important things to do before you even start the recruit.

 Get a Clear Picture of the Job….